 The 3-layer system is the foundation of outdoor protection.
 It manages heat, moisture, and weather changes by combining three complementary functions: wicking moisture, retaining insulation, and shielding from the elements.
-When mastered, this system provides stable thermal comfort, reduces chill risks, and allows quick gear adjustments based on activity intensity.
+When well executed, this system provides stable thermal comfort, reduces chill risks, and allows quick gear adjustments based on activity intensity.

 1. Why use a 3-layer system?